popkinj/geodock/README.md

 # Geoserver Docker Image
-**Deprecated** - All new development will occure in the office BC Gov repo: https://github.com/bcgov/geodock.
+**Deprecated** - All new development will occur in the official BC Gov repo: https://github.com/bcgov/geodock.

 ## Building
 Run the build